eumerics/wasm-printf/README.md

 # wasm-printf

-A lightweight standalone implementation of __C printf__ function for WebAssembly modules.
+A lightweight, standalone implementation of __C printf__ function for WebAssembly modules.
 It adds about __3KB__ to the WebAssembly binary and about __4KB__ to the JavaScript code.
 It requires a JavaScript run time environment such as node.js or a browser.

 ### Features